openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 For the composite KEM schemes defined in {{kem-alg-specs}} the following procedure, justified in {{sec-fixed-info}}, MUST be used to derive a string to use as binding between the KEK and the communication parties.

     //   Input:
     //   algID - the algorithm ID encoded as octet
+    //
+    //   Constants:
+    //   domSeparation - the UTF-8 encoding of the string
+    //                   "OpenPGPCompositeKeyDerivationFunction"

     fixedInfo = algID || domSeparation